BradenEverson/travelers/README.md

 ### Current State

 Travelers is currently in heavy development, it's my current personal project I'm devoting the most time to.
-The current functionality reaches the ability to create and train your own robot script in the Dojo, where you can sandbox in different terrain elements and simulated enemies.
+The current functionality reaches the ability to create and train your own robot script in the Dojo, and submitting it to be in the pool of valid battle royale contendors.
+The next plan of action is some convenience methods that autoload previously written scripts upon entering the dojo, quality of life updates in the language itself and finally a better looking art style (that being said it will be me creating the art so I guess I can't promise it to be "better" looking)

-The next step I'm working on is some added convenience to the training page, followed by the multiplayer server that can simulate a fight to the death between a series of registered and submitted scripts.
-Feel free to check everything out in its current state, or check back in later when things are looking a little cooler